01 of 80

 Zach's Baby Quilt

-Susansquilts says: I made this quilt for a co-worker for her baby shower.
-It is 100% cotton, hand-tied with a flannel Winnie the Pooh design on the backing as well as the front.
+From Susansquilts: I made this quilt for a coworker for her baby shower.
+It is 100 percent cotton, hand-tied with a flannel Winnie-the-Pooh design on the backing as well as the front.
 It was very fun to do and she loved it.Continue to 15 of 80 below.

 15 of 80